Reference: Full Deployment Example

 user_id = request.user_id

-sandboxes = self.sandbox_service.connect(
+sandboxes = agent_app.state.sandbox_service.connect(

 session_id=session_id,